GerritCodeReview/plugins_rename-project/src/main/resources/Documentation/config.md

 prefix followed by hostname and then port number after `:`.
 It is also possible to specify the ssh user by passing `USERNAME@` as a prefix for hostname.

-Rename replication is done over SSH, so ensure the host key of the remote system(s) is already in the Gerrit user's `~/.ssh/known_hosts` file.
+If rename replication is done over SSH, ensure the host key of the remote system(s) is already in the Gerrit user's `~/.ssh/known_hosts` file.
 The easiest way to add the host key is to connect once by hand with the command line: